tqnhu4/tqnhu4/README.md

 - ### [🔥 Image Moderation and Classification e-commerce platform](https://github.com/tqnhu4/AI/tree/main/Projects/%5BBedrock%5D%203.Image%20moderation%20%26%20classification%20system%20for%20e-commerce%20platform)

-  ✨ With cutting-edge technologies like Amazon Rekognition and Amazon Bedrock, this project empowers e-commerce platforms to:

-  - Moderate images automatically – detect nudity, violence, drugs, alcohol, or even competitor logos before they ever go live.
-  - Extract and analyze text (OCR) – read every piece of text in product photos, from “100% Organic” to “Mega Sale,” and identify potential spam or excessive promotions.
-  - Classify product images – instantly recognize if an image belongs to Clothing, Electronics, Cosmetics, Food, and more, enabling smart auto-tagging and better search results.
-  - Return actionable insights – decide if the image is ✅ Valid or ❌ Invalid, assign the correct product category, and capture all relevant metadata.

-  💡 Imagine a cleaner, safer, and smarter shopping experience—powered entirely by AI.

   **Tech stack:** Python, Cloud, AI.

   **Services:** AWS Bedrock, AWS Rekognition, Lambda, DynamoDB, API Gateway, S3.